The Word Problem is Solvable for 3-free Artin groups in Quadratic Time: Proof of technical lemmas

 \begin{corollary} [Property~H] Let $A_S$ be a 3-free Artin group.
 Then this group satisfies Property~H. \end{corollary}

 We are also aware of work in progress of Arya Juhasz that investigates the solvability of word problem for 3-free Artin groups using small cancellation theory and isoperimetric functions.
 This work differs from our approach in its methods and in that it does not include the construction of an explicit algorithm for determining if a word is geodesic as seen in our work.
+As of this writing, this work has not yet appeared on the ArXiv.

 This paper is subdivided in the following sections: In Section 2, we give background and notation, and introduce the concept of a critical word.
 In Section 3, we define the concept of a Rightward Reducing Sequence, which will be the main component of the word problem solution algorithm.
 In Section 4, we prove that our Main Theorem depends on three main propositions.
 In Section 5, we prove these three propositions.
 Proofs of auxiliary lemmas are left to Section 6.